scidsg/hushline-docs/src/prereqs/opsec-basics.md

 ### Signal
 Our cellular infrastructure is broken.
 Look up "[SS7 Vulnerability](https://duckduckgo.com/?va=n&t=hs&q=ss7+vulnerability&ia=web)."
 Never rely on traditional cellular networks for transmitting confidential information.

 Enter [Signal](https://signal.org).
-Widely recognized as one of the most secure private messengers available, it's the only one we wholeheartedly recommend.
+Widely recognized as one of the most secure private messengers available, it's the only one we'll recommend here.
 Journalists, governments, and military organizations worldwide trust it.

 It's free, open-source, backed by a non-profit, and stands out as a leader in the secure messaging landscape.